AndrewAPrice/Perception/Debugging.md

 Now you're at the point where the exception occured in userland.
 You can use normal gdb commands to inspect the source code.
 For example, you can print a backtrace with:

 `bt`

+## Inspecting core dumps in VSCode

+Install the `CodeLLDB` extension in Visual Studio Code.